 - Tackle the Alta Via 1 in the Italian Dolomites.

 - Partake in afternoon tea at historic hotels and venues across the world including Belvoir Castle, where the ritual was said to have been initiated by the Duchess of Bedford.
-Another forever work in progress… So far The Raffles, Singapore; The Ritz, London; and The Plaza Hotel, NYC are complete.
+Another forever work in progress… So far I’ve had afternoon tea at The Raffles, Singapore; The Ritz, London; and The Plaza Hotel, NYC and The Fairmont Olympic, Seattle.

 - Greek food IN Greece.